Patuki Isaako

 Patuki Isaako is a Tokelauan political figure.

 Background and political role

 Isaako is from Atafu.
 He was the head of government of Tokelau (Ulu o Tokelau) from February 2004 to February 2005.

 Issues

-In May 2004, the United Nations Special Committee on Decolonialization held a seminar to discuss independence for Tokelau from New Zealand.
+In May 2004, the United Nations Special Committee on Decolonialization held a seminar to discuss the independence of Tokelau from New Zealand.
 Isaako opposed the idea, mainly because Tokelau may be too small and undeveloped to function on its own.